Information for patients

 Following your arrival, your Midwife will obtain a brief history and discuss your options for care.

-Sometimes you may need to have other medication to induce labour.
-If this is the case your Midwife / Doctor will discuss this thoroughly with you and your birth partner.
-The Midwives or Doctors will not be able to tell you exactly how long the process will take.
+Unfortunately, the Midwives or Doctors will not be able to tell you exactly how long the process will take.

 Your Midwife will also talk to you about the birth of your baby and your wishes following the birth.
 You do not have to make any immediate decisions.
 Your Midwife and the Doctors will allow you as much time as you feel you need.